SanjaPanda/car-plate-detector/README.md

 1. Create a directory with appropriate folders as per requirement.
 And load it on Google Drive.
 2. Create label_map.pbtxt file.
 3. Create XML to CSV files for both train and test dataset.
 These files would be used to create TFRecords.
 4. Unpack zip file and create a copy of pipeline.config in new model folder.
-Model used is 'SSD MobileNet V2 FPNLite 640x640'.
+Model used is **'SSD MobileNet V2 FPNLite 640x640'**.
 5. Edit pipeline.config file.

 ## Tranfer Learning and Model Training: